-Now, the main villains behind the continued incursion of monsters and alien invaders are just straight-up dicks as we’ll discover (in the final edition of this article series).
-However, the other aliens, attracted to Earth for various reasons, ultimately share similar ideals as well as similar flaws.
+Now, the main villains behind the continued incursion of monsters and alien invaders are just straight-up dicks, as we’ll discover in the final edition of this article series.
+But the other aliens, attracted to Earth for various reasons, ultimately share similar ideals as well as similar flaws.

 The episode immediately following the mid-season climax deals with Mirai fitting in with the new status quo, now that all his teammates know his identity as Mebius

 …Which actually doesn’t change the status quo at all, they all treat him exactly the same as before.

 This reaffirms Mebius’ reveal from the previous episode.
 The team doesn’t have any fear or trepidation at the knowledge that he’s Mebius, because he’s already proved, through his actions, his shared humanity.
 Their bonds of trust were powerful enough to give him his Burning Brave form, and they remain so here.

 This part of the series highlights this theme of shared humanity by shifting its structure a bit from the first half.
 Instead of mostly consisting on focus episodes dealing with the characters of the team (although we do get a couple), now Mebius has episodic plots which focus on alien-invaders-of-the-week.

 We do see one continuation from the previous arc of the show, in the sense that each of these invasion plots represent significant tests.
 It’s similar to how Yapool’s plots tested and strengthened the bonds between the GUYS Japan team, but instead of only focusing on the team, these episodes test humanity as a whole.
 They sometimes reveal our negative aspects, but also show how our positive aspects can be revealed and strengthened as a result of those trials.